- Published on

 helm install --values values.yaml loki grafana/loki

-We start by specifying the right Loki host in the connection information, make sure it is a full url including transport and port name:
+We start by specifying the kubernetes cluster's name, enable alloy-logs, and configure loki as the destination to ship the logs to.
+Make sure it is a full url including transport and port name:

 helm install alloy-k8s-monitoring --atomic --timeout 300s grafana/k8s-monitoring -n monitoring --values values.yaml